Plugin Author: Automattic

 Change some buttons on one of the toolbars, save your changes, clear your browser cache, and try again.
 If that does not work try reloading the Edit page several times while holding down Shift.
 There may also be a network cache somewhere between you and your host.
 You may need to wait for a few hours until this cache expires.

 The “Emoticons” button in TinyMCE adds the codes for the smilies.
 The actual images are added by WordPress when viewing the Post.
 Make sure the checkbox “Convert emoticons to graphics on display” in “Options – Writing” is checked.

 Make sure the “Disable the visual editor when writing” checkbox under “Users – Your Profile” is not checked.

-Click the “Restore Default Settings” button on the plugin settings page and then set the buttons again and save.
+Re-save the settings or click the “Restore Default Settings” button on the plugin settings page and then set the buttons again and save.

 Latest Change log entry:

-- Updated for WordPress 4.9 and TinyMCE 4.6.7.
+- Updated for WordPress 5.9 and newer.

 - Removed the Inline text color and Inline text background color side-panels as this functionality is now available in the block editor.

 - Removed the side-panel toolbar.
 The drop-down on the main rich-text toolbar serves the same purpose – to unclutter the toolbar.